justsaykk/kenchukky/README.md

    - Click on 'MY QR Code'

+### Login as Customer

-4. Login as customer
+1. Login as customer

    - Go to `/login`
    - Login with the following user credentials:
        email: test@test.com
        password: test123

-5. Scan merchant QR code
+2. Scan merchant QR code

    - Click on the camera icon at the bottom
    - When prompted, allow notifications and access to camera
    - Scan merchant QR code to bring up order form

-6. Submit order form
+3. Submit order form

     - Input the unit and qty and click submit

-7. Confirm incoming order
+4. Confirm incoming order

     - On the merchant page, receive a notification of incoming order by customer
     - Click confirm after verifying customer brought the stated number of containers